Rituals

 1. Create a Sacred Space

 Designate a special area in your home for your ancestral altar.
 This could be a small table or a shelf adorned with meaningful items such as photographs, heirlooms, or symbols that represent your lineage.
 Consider incorporating elements from nature, like stones or flowers, to ground the space.
+If possible, place the altar in a quiet corner where you can return regularly.

 2. Select Offerings